Applications are now open.

 A CityBuddy is a second or third year student on your course who will mentor you in your first term.

-They are there to guide you around the University, show you all City has to offer and provide a valuable insight into studying on your course.
+They are there to guide you around campus, answer any questions you may have and provide a valuable insight into studying on your course.

 Find out what it is like to study your course from a second or third year student.